Asteria Advisory – One Year On!

 One issue stood out: some of the most safety-critical professions — such as aircraft pilots and maritime captains — accumulate years of highly structured, regulated training and operational experience, yet much of this expertise is not formally recognised within traditional education frameworks.

-This also applies to training certified by international industry authorities in aviation and maritime sectors, under global systems shaped by UN-backed organisations such as International Civil Aviation Organization and International Maritime Organization.
+This also applies to training certified by international industry authorities in aviation and maritime sectors, global systems are shaped by UN-backed organisations such as International Civil Aviation Organization and International Maritime Organization.
 These standards keep global transport systems running — but often sit outside national academic recognition pathways.

 In a digital, skills-driven era, professional development should not hinge solely on traditional certificates.
 Experience, regulated training, and demonstrable competence must form part of the recognition conversation.